emiliano-ng/robo-diagnostics/README.md

 > demo sessions.
 If the live links above are unresponsive, that's why —
 > everything below still works fully from a local clone.

-A system to ingest, store, analyze, and diagnose robotics experiments, currently built on top of [`slam_bot`](https://github.com/emiliano-ng/SLAM-bot), an EKF-SLAM implementation built from scratch— that automatically flags likely localization degradation from real telemetry data.
+A system to ingest, store, analyze, and diagnose robotics experiments —currently built on top of [`slam_bot`](https://github.com/emiliano-ng/SLAM-bot), an EKF-SLAM implementation built from scratch— that automatically flags likely localization degradation from real telemetry data.